x

 What to Do if You Have to Escape on Foot

 While vehicular evacuation is an ideal way to escape fires, it is not always possible.
-Preparing to transverse on foot is a vital consideration one in surviving wildfires.
-Here are some steps to take to make it out safe and sound.
+Preparing to transverse on foot, therefore, is a vital consideration in surviving wildfires.
+Here are some steps to take to make it out safe and sound:

 • Stay calm.
 This is critical to your survival.
-The calmer you are, the more capable you are of making rational decisions under pressure and to analyze the situation as it unfolds.
-If you’re the leader or responsible for others, it is even more critical.
+The calmer you are, the more capable you are of making rational decisions under pressure and analyzing the situation as it unfolds.
+Remember that if you’re the leader or responsible for others, keeping your composure is even more critical.

 • Observe the wind.
-It’s safest to stay upwind of fire.
+Note that it's safest to stay upwind of fire.
 Flames travel uphill too, so try to stay below a fire if possible.
 If the wind is blowing toward you and the fire, run into the wind.
-If the wind is blowing the fire in your direction, travel perpendicular to the fire to make your escape.
+If the wind is blowing the fire in your direction, on the other hand, travel perpendicular to the fire to make your escape.

 • Inventory your surroundings and look for places that are the least likely to catch fire.
-Wet areas, such as rivers, lakes, and streams, are options that offer some protection.
-Paved, gravel or dirt roads or paths and areas that have already burned are all safer spaces and routes of travel to get away from a wildfire and to safety and shelter.
+In this regard, wet areas, such as rivers, lakes, and streams, are options that offer some protection.
+Paved, gravel or dirt roads or paths and areas that have already burned are also safer spaces, as well as routes of travel to find safety and shelter away from the fire.

 • Consider the abilities of everyone in your group if you have to escape on foot.
-Small children may have to be carried, or you may have to not take a route because of the terrain.
-Make the best decisions for everyone.
+Small children, for example, may have to be carried, or you may have to avoid certain routes because of the terrain.
+All in all, make the best decisions for everyone.

 • If you’re surrounded by fire, you may need to find the best place you can to avoid the flames.
-Covering your body with mud or a wet blanket or taking refuge in water until the fire passes can save your life.
-A roadway can also offer a buffer from flames, especially if it’s wide.
+As such, covering your body with mud or a wet blanket or taking refuge in water until the fire passes can save your life.
+A roadway can also provide a buffer from flames, especially if it’s wide.

 How to Survive a Wildfire in a Car